TheBrownLab/PhyloFisher/README.md

     * All proteomes must be tar and gzipped and follow the naming convention {Unique ID}.tar.gz

 7. Fill out the metadata.tsv file found in PhyloFisher_FOR_CUSTOM_DATABASE/database.
-Deailted instructions on preparing the metadata.tsv file can be found here
+Deailted instructions on preparing the metadata.tsv file can be found in the manual.

 8. Run build_database.py.
-Detailed instructions on build_database.py can be found here.
+Detailed instructions on build_database.py can be found in the manual.

 Some notes about sequence headers:
 * Each sequence header (sequence header = Unique ID) within a file must be unique.
 Sequence